bmeck/proposal-arbitrary-module-namespace-identifiers/README.md

 ### Concerns

 WebAssembly has a constraint that names must be valid UTF-8.
 In order to not break integration literals for the syntax must ensure they produce valid UTF-8.

+This means an early error must be performed so that any literal in these locations disallows unpaired surrogates via a static check algorithm like the following:

+1. Let strLen be the number of code units in string.
+1. Let k be 0.
+1. Repeat,
+  1. If k equals strLen, return.
+  1. Let C be the code unit at index k within string.
+  1. Let cp be !
+CodePointAt(string, k).
+  1. If cp.[[IsUnpairedSurrogate]] is true, throw a SyntaxError exception.
+  1. Set k to k + cp.[[CodeUnitCount]].